wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ### Best Practices

-If logs exceed the maximum character limit for a message, tag, and value, the Wavefront proxy drops the logs.
+If logs exceed the maximum character limit for a message, tag, or value, the Wavefront proxy drops the logs.
 Ensure that your logs are within the given limits.
 See [How Do I track Data Blocked by the Wavefront Proxy](logging_faq.html#how-do-i-track-data-blocked-by-the-wavefront-proxy).

 {% include note.html content="To increase the limits, ask your administrator to reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)." %}